Pyprohly/jabclap/README.md

 )
 ```

 Undefined variables in `set /a` will default to a value of `0`.
-It is important that percent expansion isn’t used here, otherwise a `Missing operand.` error may occur.
+It is important that percent expansion isn’t used here, otherwise if the second variable is empty then a `Missing operand.` error will occur.

 ### Working with key-value pairs